Carmen Sandiego's Great Chase Through Time: Historical learning

-While the structure of the earlier games has been criticized by paper The Child and the Machine: How Computers Put Our Children's Education at Risk for having historical people and places "pop up as isolated phenomena that are discarded as soon as they have served their purposes", this new version was often praised for adding context and a framework to absorb their learning.
+While the structure of the earlier games has been criticized by the paper The Child and the Machine: How Computers Put Our Children's Education at Risk for having historical people and places "pop up as isolated phenomena that are discarded as soon as they have served their purposes", this new version was often praised for adding context and a framework to absorb their learning.
 The Learning Village noted that by carefully listening to the story, the player exposes themselves to a variety of interesting historical events and periods, commenting that the historical content was accurate and clearly written.
 MacWorld noted "the game only skims the surface of most cultures, concentrating on a few select narrow aspects"; alternatively, Advocate deemed the video game "right on target".
 Anne Reeks of Parenting wrote the game delivers "bits of the era's culture, achievements, government, and technology".
 KidsWorld magazine noted that "you don't have to know a lot of history to enjoy this game, and there's an electronic reference book for help".
-Great Chase Through Time was cited by Mary E. Hocks in her journal article "Feminist interventions in electronic environments" as an example of a Carmen Sandiego game which "included educational information in a gender-neutral way and portrayed strong, intelligent women characters" such as the African-American Chief and the Hispanic Carmen Sandiego.
+Great Chase Through Time was cited by Mary E. Hocks in her journal article "Feminist Interventions in Electronic Environments" as an example of a Carmen Sandiego game which "included educational information in a gender-neutral way and portrayed strong, intelligent women characters" such as the African-American Chief and the Hispanic Carmen Sandiego.

 Kids appreciated that students could go to the Carmen Sandiego website for more in-depth learning into the time periods they experienced.
 Robin Ray of the Boston Herald wrote that the game "manages to bring the educational features inside the game itself", prompting children to learn in order to solve puzzles and complete the game, "never heavy-handed or off-putting [and] just part of the fun".
 Debbie Maria Leon of the New Straits Times said that "there's so much to learn in this ... fun, upbeat edutainment title" and that "each case is unique and challenging and offers a wealth of knowledge".
 ICT and Literacy said that "genuine historical clues are hidden in each screen and that each of the 18 cases is designed to be a "discrete historical source for an area of learning", additionally noting that the Chronopedia can "familiarize children with techniques necessary to use non-fiction CD-ROMs".
 The Sydney Morning Herald noted that "Asian and Australian history is all but neglected".